Textualize/textual/docs/introduction.md

 We want our Stopwatch widget to have two states.
 An _unstarted_ state with a Start and Reset button, and a _started_ state with a Stop button.

-There are other differences between the two states.
-It would be nice if the stopwatch turns green when it is started.
-And we could make the time text bold, so it is clear it is running.
-It's possible to do this in code, but
+There are other visual differences between the two states.
+When a stopwatch is running it should have a green background and bold text.

 ```{.textual path="docs/examples/introduction/stopwatch04.py" title="stopwatch04.py" press="tab,enter"}